Progressive headache and right sided progressive sensorineural hearing loss.

 An extra-axial expanding lesion occupies the right cerebellopontine angle, extends into and funnels the right internal auditory canal.

-The same lesion invaginates the right side of the pons, right middle cerebellar peduncle and anteromedial part of the right cerebellar hemisphere.
+The lesion invaginates the right side of the pons, right middle cerebellar peduncle and anteromedial part of the right cerebellar hemisphere.

 The fourth ventricle is displaced to the left side and compressed.